msh2050/TimeFormater/README.md

-#TimeCounter#
+#TimeFormater#

-This is a light library, which will help you to convert seconds to time (HH:MM:SS) If you need other format, you must use the extended functions and edit the library to give you the needed results I add this library because it take less footprint and easy use in my example Please not that you should make the counter yourself, for me...
-I use tasks to count seconds
+This is a light library, which will help you to print the time in (HH:MM:SS) format.
+If you need other format, you can extend the functions and edit the library to give you the needed results I add this library because it take less footprint and easy use in my example Please not that you should give the seconds to the library (it willnot count the time), for me...
+I use tasks to count seconds.

 == License ==